bash-bastion/basalt/docs/reference/basalt_toml.md

 ### `completionDirs`

 Array of directories that contain completion scripts.
 These files will be symlinked under a `completion` directory in `.basalt`.
-If the package is installed globally, these files will automatically be made available to the shell after `basalt global init`
+If the package is installed globally, these files will automatically be made available to the shell after `basalt global init <shell>`

 ```toml
 completionDirs = ['pkg/completions']